Cross-cultural humor, zaniness, and jokes

 Journalist Ken MacHarg solicits other stories from around the world involving humor on the mission field.
 They may be sent to kmacharg@lam.org, or to Ken MacHarg, LAM, Box 52-7900, Miami FL 33161.

 This news story is supplied by Latin America Mission News Service.
 Permission is granted to any publication, broadcasting organization, news service, or website to use the information contained herein.
-Tear sheets or notification of use would be appreciated.
+Tear sheets or notifications of use would be appreciated.
 For further information, contact Latin America Mission News Service at LAMNewsService@lam.org, or at the address above.

 Being a cultural change agent isn't easy